-The males have brown patterned forewings, each with up to three black spots usually outlined in white.
+The males have pale brown patterned forewings, each with up to three black spots usually outlined in white.
 The hindwings are patterned in yellow and orange.

 The females have dark purplish brown forewings and darker hindwings, with patterns similar to those of the male.
 The wingspan is about 11 cms.

 This species occurs in

 and also in Australia as the subspecies queenslandi Clark, 1928, in

 Further reading :

 Sundry notes on Sphingidae and descriptions of ten new forms,